najwa-errachidy/inference-LayoutLMv3/README.md

 2. Run the tests using pytest for API: `python -m pytest tests/test_api.py`

 3. Run the tests using pytest for post processing methods: `python -m pytest tests/test_post_processing.py`

+4. Run all the tests at once: `python -m pytest tests/`